chauni/tourist-bureau/README.md

   - [ ] Home page
     - includes navigation links to other pages
-    - has at least two paragraphs of lorem
+    - has paragraphs of lorem
     - has stock images
     - links to javascript file
   - [ ] Activities page
     - includes a dropdown /<select> element
-    - includes a listbox (/<select> element with a size attribute) -
+    - includes a listbox (/<select> element with a size attribute)
+    - section that displays activity details

-- Create
+- Create JS file